How these Ukrainian artists are using their talents to support the war effort

 Before Russia’s full-scale invasion of Ukraine in February 2022, this was a regular auto body shop, and the painters were one of Kyiv’s well-known graffiti crews, ETC, painting buildings and murals.
 Now, the graffiti writers work full time to camouflage cars for their military before they send them east.

 The Ukrainian war effort has been cobbled together through crowdfunding and volunteer initiatives.
-Along with drones, medical kits and body armor, millions of Ukrainians have donated private vehicles to help transport their defenders at the front, and chipped in for the purchase of cars and trucks from abroad.
+Along with drones, medical kits and body armor, many Ukrainians have donated private vehicles to help transport their defenders at the front, and chipped in for the purchase of cars and trucks from abroad.

 Like so many Ukrainians, Neak, 43, one of the painters, asked himself what he could do to best support the military when the full-scale invasion began.
 He quickly realized his expertise with graffiti allowed him to perfect the complex art of obscuring vehicles from snipers, artillery and the electronic eyes of Russian drones.
 He’s asked to be identified only by his graffiti name to protect his safety and the safety of their project.